Gravy: Cuisines

 In the United Kingdom and Ireland, a Sunday roast is usually served with gravy.
 It is commonly eaten with beef, pork, chicken or lamb.
 It is also popular in different parts of England, Scotland, Wales and Ireland to have gravy with just chips (mostly from a fish and chip shop or Chinese takeaway).

 In British and Irish cuisine, as well as in the cuisines of Commonwealth countries like Australia, Canada and New Zealand, the word gravy refers only to the meat-based sauce derived from meat juices, stock cubes or gravy granules.
 Use of the word "gravy" does not include other thickened sauces.
 One of the most popular forms is onion gravy, which is eaten with sausages, Yorkshire pudding and roast meat.

 Throughout the United States, gravy is commonly eaten with Thanksgiving foods such as turkey, mashed potatoes and stuffing.
 One Southern United States variation is sausage gravy eaten with American biscuits.
 Another Southern US dish that uses white gravy is chicken-fried steak.
 Rice and gravy is a staple of Cajun and Creole cuisine in the southern US state of Louisiana.

 Gravy is a key ingredient in the Canadian dish poutine which is a combination of french fries, gravy and cheese curds.
-The dish emerged in Quebec and is associated with the province’s identity.
+The dish emerged in Quebec and is associated with the province's identity.

 In some parts of Asia, particularly India, gravy is any thickened liquid part of a dish.
 For example, the liquid part of a thick curry may be referred to as gravy.

-In the Mediterranean, Maghreb cuisine is dominated with gravy and bread-based dishes.
-Tajine and most Maghreb (Morocco, Algeria and Tunisia) dishes are derivatives of oil, meat and vegetable gravies.
-The dish is usually served with a loaf of bread.
+In the Mediterranean, Maghreb cuisine is dominated by gravy and bread-based dishes.
+Tajine and most other Maghreb (Morocco, Algeria and Tunisia) dishes are derivatives of oil, meat and vegetable gravies.
+These dishes are usually served with a loaf of bread.
 The bread is then dipped into the gravy and then used to gather or scoop the meat and vegetables between the index, middle finger and thumb, and consumed.

-In gastronomy of Menorca, it has been used since the English influence during the 17th century in typical Menorcan and Catalan dishes, as for example macarrons amb grevi (pasta).
+In Menorca, due to English influence since the 17th century, gravy has been used in typical Menorcan and Catalan dishes, as for example macarrons amb grevi (pasta).